popdemtech/smartsite/walkthrough.md

 The application, both within the code and within the Auth0 interface, is currently configured to use `localhost` addresses for callbacks and redirects.
 The URL in the deployed state will be different -- `[SOMETHING].herokuapp.com` if you are following this walkthrough.
 The value for the callbacks will use the same domain a user navigates to in the browser.

+The first approach to look at is using the same Auth0 application for local development and in the deployed environment.
+There are use cases for this method, but it is not the most robust solution.

-The Easy Way: Use the Same Auth0 Application
+#### The Easy Way: Use the Same Auth0 Application

 1. In the Auth0 application settings, add `https://[YOUR_APP].herokuapp.com` alongside the `https://localhost` entries.
 The "Allowed Callback URLs" and "Allowed Logout URLs" fields accept comma-separated values.
 Be sure to use `https` as you type these.
 Heroku serves web traffic over `https`.
 Save changes.